-Basic cornbread is a great recipe for anyone interested in learning how to bake.
+Basic skillet cornbread is a great recipe for anyone interested in learning how to bake.
 It requires only a few simple ingredients and is relatively easy to prepare.
 It’s also a “must have” in any Southern kitchen.
-You are not a true Southern cook if you don’t know how to make cornbread.

 A few tips for making perfect cornbread:

 - Overmixing the batter can result in dry cornbread.
 Thoroughly combine all your dry ingredients together in one bowl.
 Combine all your wet ingredients together in a separate bowl.
-Gently stir them together with a wooden spoon (leave your electric mixer in the cabinet, it will overmix your ingredients.)
-Combine just until the dry ingredients are moist.
-If you have a couple of lumps in the batter, that’s okay.
+Whisk them together by hand with a whisk of wooden spoon (leave your electric mixer in the cabinet, it will overmix your ingredients) just until the batter is mostly lump free.

 - Making cornbread in a dark colored pan gives you the crackly crust most people desire.
 That’s why you see most people baking theirs in a cast iron skillet.
 The Husband actually bought me my first cast iron skillet for the sole purpose of making cornbread.
 That’s what I always bake mine in.
 If you don’t have a cast iron skillet, an 8 x 8 casserole dish is fine, you just won’t have that brown crust.
 Believe me when I tell you, there is something unbeatable about cornbread baked in a skillet.

-- Some cooks will also tell you to preheat the skillet before dumping in your batter.
+- Preheat the skillet before dumping in your batter.
 This also contributes to a golden brown crust.

 - Use exact measurements.
 With cooking, you can get away with “eyeballing” measurements.
 Not the case with baking.
 There is a scientific formula to a recipe used to baking and too much or too little of an ingredient can product drastically different results.